 Notice Of Intention to Foreclose Letter

 New Jersey law requires that a servicer send a borrower a Notice of Intention to Foreclose letter at least thirty days before filing a complaint against a borrower in connection with a foreclosure lawsuit involving a primary residence.
-Although a Notice of Intention to Foreclose correspondence might look like an unimportant and routine letter from your servicer, take this correspondence seriously and don’t be deceived.
-A Notice of Intention to Foreclose is an important document of legal significance that essentially provides you with notice that the foreclosure process has begun or is about to begin.
+Although this notice might seem routine, it is a significant legal document signaling the start or impending start of the foreclosure process.

 Requirements Of The New Jersey Fair Foreclosure Act

-It is critical to note that receiving a Notice of Intention to Foreclose does not mean that the foreclosure process is final, and the borrower still has options to avoid foreclosure.
-The borrower can contact the lender to discuss a loan modification, explore other options such as a short sale, or even file for bankruptcy.
+Receiving a Notice of Intention to Foreclose does not mean the process is final.
+Borrowers have options, including contacting the lender for a loan modification, exploring alternatives like a short sale, or filing for bankruptcy.